 - Increase awareness of the importance of eating vegetables and fruit and drinking water

-- Encourage students, teachers and staff to drink water throughout the day in the classroom, during break times and at sports, excursions and camps
+- Encourage students, teachers and staff to drink water in the classroom throughout the day, during break times and at sports, excursions and camps

 - Improve the nutrition knowledge, attitudes and behaviours, among parents and community members

 - Increase the proportion of Western Australian primary schools implementing the Crunch&Sip program.